ISET/isetvalidate/README.md

-# isetcamvalidate
+# isetvalidate
-Separating the validation code and data into their own separate repository.
+In July 2023, we started to (a) remove the validation code and data from individual repositories, and (b) merge them into this repository (isetvalidate).

-We write a lot of unit and system tests for ISETCam.
-Historically, we kept the validation scripts and data in ISETCam itself.
+The advantages of this approach are

+  ** individual repositories are simpler, so we can focus on just tutorials and scripts.
+  ** changes to validation scripts, do not show up in the main repo ** we can share the same validation control scripts across many different repos

+The disadvantage is that people who want to create or use validations need to download this additional repo and include it in their path.

-By moving the code and data for validation into a separate repository, we believe we will feel librated to expand the validation.
-We will not have to touch ISETCam itself, and we will be able to see the whole set of validation scripts and data more clearly.
+By moving the code and data for validation into this repository, we believe we will feel librated to expand the validations, including more testing of the Examples.

-At least, that's the hope and why this repository exists.